Logo Outpost The Hague Sitemap

 Estate Agents

 On the Dutch market we use an Estate Agent (a Makelaar) when buying or renting accommodation.
-For rental accommodation, Team Relocations is able to provide a list of approved NVM (Nederlandse Vereniging voor Makelaaars) estate agents.
+For rental accommodation Shell has a list of approved NVM (Nederlandse Vereniging voor Makelaaars) estate agents.
 On the rental market a distinction is made between fully furnished, partly furnished and unfurnished accommodation.
 Discuss with your allocated makelaar whether you seek furnished, partly furnished or unfurnished property.
 Most partly furnished properties have cooker, fridge, washing machine and tumble dryer as standard items included.
 Curtains and carpets may or may not be included in the deal.
 If unfurnished, light bulbs and light switches may even be removed!
 It is your makelaar’s job to help you find a suitable home and also to negotiate the rent on your behalf.
 In return you will have to pay a fee, which can be up to one months rent.
 Make sure you have a clear understanding of the fees as you may be asked to sign an agreement.

 Most estate agents will collect you from your hotel or transit accommodation to show you around any properties on offer.
 Ask for a print out of any available properties on Friday afternoon.
 Over the weekend you can pre-screen the locations and decide whether it is worthwhile arranging an appointment to view the property the following week.
 Ideals and expectations often have to be compromised, but no Expatriate has ever been left homeless by not finding somewhere suitable to live!
 Time and patience are needed, in large doses, to succeed in finding a house that will eventually become your home.